On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time Bounds via -Conductance Profile

 It has been shown in~\cite{JMLR:v21:19-441} that given an $M_0$-warm start $\mu_0$, if then the $\varepsilon$-mixing time in $\chi^2$ divergence of the chain is bounded from above by $\m O\big(\frac{1}{B}\log (\frac{\log M_0}{\varepsilon})\big)$.
 Therefore, compared with the (global) conductance, employing the technique of conductance profile may improve the warming parameter dependence in the mixing time bound from $\log M_0$ to $\log\log M_0$.
 This improvement from a logarithmic dependence to the double logarithmic dependence may dramatically sharpen the mixing time upper bound, since in a typical Bayesian setting $M_0$ may grow exponentially in the dimension $d$.
 However, one drawback of the conductance profile technique from~\cite{JMLR:v21:19-441} is that the high probability set $\Omega$ should be constrained to be convex (Lemma 4 of~\cite{JMLR:v21:19-441}) to bound the $\Omega$-restricted conductance profile $\Phi_{\Omega}(v)$.
 This convexity constraint may cause $\Phi_{\Omega}(v)$ to have a worse dimension dependence compared with the complexity analysis using the $s$-conductance $\Phi_s$.

 In order to address the above issues of previous analysis, we introduce the following notion of \emph{$s$-conductance profile }, which combines ideas from the $s$-conductance and conductance profile,

 The $s$-conductance profile evaluated at $v=\frac{1}{2}$ corresponds to the $s$-conductance that is commonly-used in previous study for analyzing the mixing time of Markov chain~\citep{pmlr-v134-chewi21a,JMLR:v20:19-306}.
-We show in the following lemmas that a lower bound on the $s$-conductance profile can be translated into an upper bound on the mixing time in $\chi^2$-squared divergence.
+We show in the following lemmas that a lower bound on the $s$-conductance profile can be translated into an upper bound on the mixing time in $\chi^2$-squared divergence. { We formulate here an informal result and postpone a more detailed statement to Appendix~\ref{app:profile}.

-\begin{lemma}[\bf Mixing time bound via $s$-conductance profile] Consider a reversible, irreducible, $\zeta$-lazy\footnote{A Markov chain is said to be $\zeta$-lazy if at each iteration, the chain is forced to stay at previous iterate with probability $\zeta$.
-The laziness of Markov chain is also assumed in previous analysis based on $s$-conductance~\citep{3240040402} and conductance profile~\citep{JMLR:v21:19-441}.} and smooth Markov chain\footnote{We say that the Markov chain satisfies the smooth chain assumption if its transition probability function $T$ can be expressed in the form $T(x,y) =\theta(x,y)+\alpha_x\delta_x(y)$ where $\theta$ is the non-negative transition kernel.} with stationary distribution $\mu$.
-For any error tolerance $\varepsilon\in(0,1)$, and an $M_0$-warm distribution $\mu_0$, the mixing time in $\chi^2$ divergence of the chain can be bounded as